hyoo-ru/mam_mol/string/readme.md

 **`enabled() : boolean`**

-Whether the input is non-interactive.
+Whether the input is interactive.